AI Talent Management: What to Expect?

-While some experts predict that AI may cause job displacement, others believe it can enhance talent management.
-Regardless, the long-term impact of AI on the job market concerns HR, and we need to find smarter ways to best utilize this technology.
+While some experts predict that AI may cause job displacement, others believe it can enhance AI talent management.
+Regardless, the long-term impact of AI on the job market concerns HR, and we need to find smarter ways to best utilize this technology through effective AI talent management strategies.

 The Future of Life Institute issued a call for a six-month pause on large AI experiments.
-The organization argued that AI research has advanced at an unprecedented pace, but ethical and safety concerns have not kept pace with this development.
+The organization argued that AI research has advanced at an unprecedented pace, but ethical and safety concerns have not kept up.
+With the emergence of Generative AI, there is a growing need to revisit the soft skills library—a key element of AI talent management.

 AI and Automation